PWPInnovator898/BlueBuzzah-Gloves/README.md

 ## About the Project

 The BlueBuzzah Gloves project was developed by an informal group of "citizen research" collaborators ("BlueBuzzah Partners") focused on advancing access to open-source DIY tools for people with Parkinson's.
+Many people in the extended PD community have active DIY VCR platforms and/or experiments in development.

 ## Features
 - Wireless Bluetooth BLE-synchronized vibrotactile stimulation